isomerpages/govtech-stp/_rgl/00b-rgl-faq.md

 Close contacts of an active COVID-19 case will be identified by MOH through contact tracing.
 Individuals assess to be a close contact of an active COVID-19 case may be issued a quarantine order (QO) under the Infectious Diseases Act.
 Click [here](https://www.gov.sg/article/everything-you-need-to-know-about-quarantine-orders) for more on the QO.
 Affected travellers should extend their visit pass, if duration of the QO exceeds the visit pass’ validity period.

+#### 30. Can I visit the convenient store/shopping mall/supermarket to purchase daily necessity or business-related items?

+No, travellers should seek assistance from their Host to make the purchases on their behalf to limit the contact with the local community.
+Any deviation from controlled itinerary may result in the cancellation of Visit Pass.

 <div id="return"></div>

 ### Return to Countries/Regions of Departure

-#### 30. Do I need to be tested again before I return to my origin country/region of departure?
+#### 31. Do I need to be tested again before I return to my origin country/region of departure?
 What health measures will I be subjected to upon return to my country/region of departure?

 As the specific requirements may change over time, RGL travellers returning to their country/region of departure should verify the latest requirements with the respective country/region’s government.